-Then purpose of this piece is to explain some of the scientific evidence that supports the Catholic Church's teaching on abortion.
+The purpose of this piece is to explain some of the scientific evidence that supports the Catholic Church's teaching on abortion.
 The Church's opposition to abortion is based primarily on moral grounds.
-As such, scientific evidence is not needed to justify the Church's position.
-However, there is mounting evidence that opposing the natural moral law, which the Church upholds, has negative effects on individuals and on society.
+However, there is also much scientific evidence as to the harms to both women and men and relationships to justify such position.
+There is also mounting evidence that opposing the natural moral law, which the Church upholds, has negative effects on individuals and on society.
 Some of the scientific evidence for negative effects from abortion is presented here.